Rural veterinary shortage caused by retention issues, not attraction

 Nearly 40 percent surveyed say they developed an interest in rural veterinary practice before eighth grade, about 28 percent while in high school, 17 percent during undergraduate studies and about 13 percent while in veterinary school.

 More than half interested in rural practice say having relatives with a farm background played a big role, while less than half had rural veterinarians as mentors.
 Fewer veterinarians cited exposure to rural practice in veterinary college or through clubs as factors in choosing rural practice.
 About 23 percent of those DVMs surveyed said that the stories of James Herriot cultivated their interest in rural practice.
 Men more frequently cited family farming backgrounds as reasons for being interested in rural veterinary practice, while more women cited influence from the works of James Herriot.
 More Generation Xers cited James Herriot stories than any other generation, and generations X and Y showed less interest than Baby Boomers (born between 1946 and 1964) and those from the Silent Generation (born before 1946).

 More men than women reported an interest in rural practice, but 45 percent of women chose their path before eighth grade and only about 19 percent in veterinary school, compared to about 34 percent and 9 percent of men, respectively.

-Veterinarians who chose rural practice placed a high value on rural lifestyles, followed by herd-level animal care, as major factors in their decision-making.
+Veterinarians who chose rural practice placed a high value on rural lifestyles, followed by herd-level animal care, as major factors in their decision.
 Men were more likely to express an interest in herd care.
-Salaries and benefits did not play too significantly into the equation, and the study notes that recruiters to rural practices perhaps should focus efforts on emphasizing personal and professional features of the job, like rural lifestyle and herd medicine.
+Salaries and benefits did not play into the equation, and the study notes that recruiters for rural practices perhaps should focus efforts on emphasizing personal and professional features of the job, like rural lifestyle and herd medicine.
 However, salary proved to be a growing factor in the decision making of younger generations, the study notes.